eggs2017/dockerSynchro/README.md

-Python scripts to generate containers server & clients side to synchronize directory (make backups).
+Python scripts to generate containers server & clients side to backup directories.
 Both containers are based on alpine linux.
 Server container have ssh server and rsync tools installed and running.
-Each client container connects periodically to certain server container in specific period of time to synchronise directory using ssh & rsync tools.<br />
+Each client container connects periodically to certain server container in specific period of time to backup directories using ssh & rsync tools.<br />

 Command using to synchronization: </br>
 **rsync -arv -e** <br />